diaakhateeb/MasterInMedia_GildedRose-RefactoringKata/README.md

 2. Memory time and space are used in terms of performance for each item class allocation.

 ### Unit Testing:
-In addition to the [ApprovalTest](https://github.com/diaakhateeb/MasterInMedia_GildedRose-RefactoringKata/blob/master/MasterInMedia_GildedRose-RefactoringKataTest/ApprovalTest.cs) shipped with the original project, each item type has its own unit tests as follow:
+In addition to the [ApprovalTest](https://github.com/diaakhateeb/MasterInMedia_GildedRose-RefactoringKata/blob/master/MasterInMedia_GildedRose-RefactoringKataTest/ApprovalTest.cs) shipped with the original project, each item type has its own unit tests as follows:

- - **[AgieBrieTest](https://github.com/diaakhateeb/MasterInMedia_GildedRose-RefactoringKata/blob/master/MasterInMedia_GildedRose-RefactoringKataTest/AgieBrieTest.cs):** It has QualityIncreasesByOne_SellInIsPositive(), QualityIncreasesByTwo_SellInIsZeroOrNegative() and QualityCannotBeMoreThan50() unit tests.
+ - **[AgedBrieTest](https://github.com/diaakhateeb/MasterInMedia_GildedRose-RefactoringKata/blob/master/MasterInMedia_GildedRose-RefactoringKataTest/AgieBrieTest.cs):** It has QualityIncreasesByOne_SellInIsPositive(), QualityIncreasesByTwo_SellInIsZeroOrNegative() and QualityCannotBeMoreThan50() unit tests.
 - **[BackStagePassesTest](https://github.com/diaakhateeb/MasterInMedia_GildedRose-RefactoringKata/blob/master/MasterInMedia_GildedRose-RefactoringKataTest/BackStagePassesTest.cs):** It has QualityIncreaseByOne_SellInGreaterThan10(), QualityIncreaseByTwo_SellInBetween10And6(), QualityIncreaseByTwo_SellInBetween5And0(), QualityShouldBeZero_WhenSellInNegative() and QualityCannotBeMoreThan50() unit tests.
 - **[ConjuredTest](https://github.com/diaakhateeb/MasterInMedia_GildedRose-RefactoringKata/blob/master/MasterInMedia_GildedRose-RefactoringKataTest/ConjuredTest.cs):** It has DegradeQualityByOne_SellInIsPositive(), DegradeSellInByOne_SellInIsPositive(), QualityDegradesTwiceAsFast_SellInIsNegative() and QualityIsNeverNegative() unit tests.
 - **[LegendaryTest](https://github.com/diaakhateeb/MasterInMedia_GildedRose-RefactoringKata/blob/master/MasterInMedia_GildedRose-RefactoringKataTest/LegendaryTest.cs):** It has NotDecreaseInQuality() and SellInNotDecreased() unit tests.